 This example shows where an MRI Cervical optimized, can you tell which one is from the 3T?

-When done by MRI Optimize Consultants, the MRI Cervical optimized on a 1.5T field strength mri system can look as good as if not better than images from a 3T MRI system.
+The MRI Cervical optimized on a 1.5T field strength mri system can look as good as if not better than images from a 3T MRI system after the protocol has been optimized by MRI Optimize Consultants.

 Don’t let folks tell you that just because they have a 3T system, their images are better.
-This is a myth propagated by marketers who do not understand the physics and technology.
+This is a myth propagated by marketers to make the sale.
+Signal to Noise is the factor relied upon, but there are many other alternative factors which can deplete image quality in a 3T MRI system as well.
 Image quality equates to much much more than field strength.
 Patient motion, correct coaching and patient care, proper MRI physics parameters, correct parameter use, correct patient positioning, correct sequence slice assignment, along with manipulation of the acquisition factors all are part of the final product.

 Left Image/ 3T Right Image / 1.5T